-The program of the University:Future Festival 2023 consists of eight thematic tracks:
+The programme of the University:Future Festival 2023 consisted of eight thematic tracks:

 - Spaces & hybrid concepts

 - Strategies & Management

 - AI & Technology

 What are the prerequisites for successful hybrid teaching concepts?
 How do university spaces work better?
 What does the topic of “blended learning” mean for spatial structures?
 What needs to be considered in upcoming investment projects at universities?